Allow IP in AWS security Groups RDP connection

 AWS security groups (SGs) are connected with EC2 instances, providing security at the port access level and protocol level.
 This is defined in each security group.

 Each security group works as a firewall and contains a set of rules to filter incoming traffic and also the traffic going out of the connected EC2 instance.
-In AWS security groups, there are no “Allow/Deny” rules unlike in network access control lists and are based on protocol and ports.
+In AWS security groups, there are no “Allow/Deny” rules unlike in network access control lists, and are based on protocol and ports.
 If there is no rule defined specifically for a particular data packet, then the packet will be dropped.

-To allow access to port level and protocol layer in AWS EC2 instance, we need to set rules in Security groups.
+To allow access to the port level and protocol layer in the AWS EC2 instance, we need to set rules in Security groups.
 Each rule is dedicated to a certain port and protocol depending on the type of access level and restriction.

 We can allow access to any IP whether for somebody or to your current connection.
 Here I will tell you about the Remote Desktop Protocol (RDP) Rule.
 First I will tell you how to add your self IP (current connection IP), then will explain how to add any other IP to the security group.